FACTBOX-Tennis-French open champion Jelena Ostapenko

-June 10 Factbox on Latvian Jelena Ostapenko, who beat Romania's Simona Halep 4-6 6-4 6-3 to win the French Open on Saturday and claim her first grand slam title:
+June 10 (Reuters) - Factbox on Latvian Jelena Ostapenko, who beat Romania's Simona Halep 4-6 6-4 6-3 to win the French Open on Saturday and claim her first grand slam title:

 Born: Riga, Latvia, on June 8, 1997